dasmurphy/testflight-module/README.md

 ### Appcelerator Titanium TestFlight Module for iOS

-This is a TestFlight module for iOS originally developed by Rick Blalock and Matt Apperson.
+This is a TestFlight module for iOS originally developed by Torsten Stelling and formally developed by Rick Blalock and Matt Apperson.
 Also needing to be thanked is the core TestFlight development team who assisted in the making of this module.
 Without their help this wouldn't have been possible.

 [TestFlight](http://www.testflightapp.com/) makes it easy to upload and distribute iOS builds over-the-air to your teams of testers and developers.